 I felt like I had so many different philosophies and teachers that I followed and then it started pruning and pruning and pruning until I started really focusing on Vedanta.
 When I did that, I feel like everything changed in a rapid way.
 I feel like things started happening.
 Like I was able to create my life in a better way.
 What we talk about with a spiritual path is the seeking is a very important part of it.
 You’re going to talk about why we seek and the difference between seeking and finding.
 When you’re in your seeking mode, you’re not going to get much trajectory in your life.
 You’re going to be seeking and it’s going to feel a little confusing for a while.

 That’s when that foundation comes in.
 The tracks are set for you and you start to move forward in your life.

-Dr. Rob: Let’s say from the spiritual psychology perspective, the seeking is an essential part.
+Dr. Rob: Let’s say from the Positive Psychology perspective, the seeking is an essential part.
 It’s okay when you’re in that seeking mode to take your time with it and to really allow yourself to be a little skeptical, a little confused.
 That’s what seeking is, it’s essentially saying, “I don’t really know what I believe.
 I don’t claim any particular path, any particular religion right now because I am in that questioning mode.”
 It’s right to just take your time with it and seek and ask the right questions.